 Megan C. Clifford is Chief of Staff at Argonne National Laboratory.
 She serves as an advisor to Laboratory Director Paul Kearns to drive forward the laboratory’s vision and stakeholder relationships.
 Working with leaders across the laboratory, Clifford stewards Argonne’s change initiative to deliver lasting impact through science and technology leadership, research and operations excellence, and people development.
 She promotes a culture of diversity and inclusion within the laboratory through values-based leadership.

-Division Director, Nanoscience & Technology (NST)/Institute for Molecular Engineering (IME)
+Division Director, Nanoscience & Technology (NST)/Center for Molecular Engineering (CME)

-Supratik Guha is the director of the Nanoscience and Technology division and the Center for Nanoscale Materials at Argonne National Laboratory, and a Professor at the Institute for Molecular Engineering at the University of Chicago.
+Supratik Guha is the director of the Nanoscience and Technology division and the Center for Nanoscale Materials at Argonne National Laboratory, and a Professor at the Pritzker School of Molecular Engineering at The University of Chicago.
 He is also the Senior Scientific Advisor to the Director at Argonne.

 Kawtar Hafidi is Associate Laboratory Director for Physical Sciences and Engineering.
 She oversees the laboratory’s research programs in physics and high energy physics, materials science, chemical science and engineering, and nanoscience and technology.